Devraj-1409/data_exploration_sql/README.md

-# Project 1: Data Exploration - Population Growth (1950 to 2023)
+# Data Exploration: Population Growth (1950 to 2023)

-## Overview
+## Description
 This project explores global population growth trends from 1950 to 2023.
-SQL was used to analyze key metrics, uncover trends, and compare growth rates across regions.
-The analysis helped derive valuable insights into population changes and their implications over time.

-3 Steps Taken:
-## Data Import:
-Population data from 1950 to 2023 was imported.
+It uses SQL to analyze and extract insights, such as growth rates, region-wise comparisons, and population density metrics.

+## Tools & Skills
+- SQL: Data aggregation, joins, filtering, and window functions.
-Data was obtained from kaggle.com
+- Dataset: World population dataset from kaggle.com
+- Performed on Microsoft SQL Server

-## Data Cleaning:
+## Key Insights
-Removed duplicates.
-Standardized column names and ensured data types matched the required format.

-## Exploratory Data Analysis (EDA):
-Performed basic queries to explore growth trends.
-Generated summary statistics and visualizations.
+- The global population grew from 2.5 billion in 1950 to over 8 billion in 2023.
+- Asia contributed the most to global population growth, accounting for over 60% of the world's population.
+- Africa has the highest growth rate, averaging over 3% annually.

-## SQL Queries and Analysis:
+## SQL Techniques Used
-Aggregated population data by year and region.
-Calculated annual growth rates using SQL functions.
-Applied window functions for moving averages to smooth trends.
+- Common Table Expressions (CTEs)
+- Grouping and Aggregation
+- Window Functions

-## Insights:
+## Instructions
-Identified regions with the highest and lowest population growth.
-Highlighted periods of rapid growth and decline.
+1. Clone the repository
+2. Open the SQL script file
+3. Execute the queries in your preferred SQL environment.